Data connector for SFTP

 You can ignore this field if you are not uploading an encrypted file.

-Your bunker will generate a public/private key pair.
-You can use the GPG public key provided to you in the UI for encrypting your file.
+Your Bunker will generate a public/private key pair.
+You can use the GPG public key provided here to encrypt your file.
+The encrypted file will be decrypted using the Bunker’s private key when you upload the file.

 Next, click on a filename in the table to copy it to the File name box and select Download, then Connect.